Simpson, Stephen G. Department of Chemistry, Massachusetts Institute of Technology, Cambridge, Massachusetts.

 - Drying and ignition

-That branch of quantitative chemical analysis in which a desired constituent is converted (usually by precipitation) to a pure compound or element of definite, known composition, and is weighed.
+The branch of quantitative chemical analysis in which a desired constituent is converted (usually by precipitation) to a pure compound or element of definite, known composition, and then weighed.
 In a few cases, a compound or element is formed which does not contain the constituent but bears a definite mathematical relationship to it.
 In either case, the amount of desired constituent can be determined from the weight and composition of the precipitate.
-The following are the essential steps in a conventional gravimetric analysis.
+The following are the essential steps in a conventional gravimetric analysis (see illustration).
+See also: Balance; Quantitative chemical analysis

 The content above is only an excerpt.